Membrane protein

 Membrane proteins are common proteins that are part of, or interact with, biological membranes.
 Membrane proteins fall into several broad categories depending on their location.
 Integral membrane proteins are a permanent part of a cell membrane and can either penetrate the membrane (transmembrane) or associate with one or the other side of a membrane (integral monotopic).
 Peripheral membrane proteins are transiently associated with the cell membrane.

 Membrane proteins are common, and medically important—about a third of all human proteins are membrane proteins, and these are targets for more than half of all drugs.
 Nonetheless, compared to other classes of proteins, determining membrane protein structures remains a challenge in large part due to the difficulty in establishing experimental conditions that can preserve the correct (native) conformation of the protein in isolation from its native environment.

+Embedding of proteins into the membrane

+When transmembrane proteins are translated from RNA they have start-transfer-sequences and stop-transfer-sequences before their posttranslational modifications occurs.
+The start-transfer-sequence is used to recruit a signal recognition particle(SRP) which consequently stops translation until it binds to a SRP-receptor on the surface of the lipid bilayer.
+Translocons are channels in the membrane which allow proteins to be moved across the membrane and the Ribosome synthesizes the polypeptide directly through it.
+The start-transfer-sequence is attached to the Translocon and is cleaved posttranslationally along with the stop-transfer-sequence.
+Many other complex pathways for embedding proteins exist, specific to eukaryotes and prokaryotes respectively.

 Function

 Membrane proteins perform a variety of functions vital to the survival of organisms: